hyperledger/identus-cloud-agent/prism-agent/client/README.md

 ## Prism-agent lifecycle

-`prism-client-generator` creates the clients after the `prism-agent-v*` tag is created or manually by providing the specific version.
+`prism-client-generator` creates the clients after the `prism-agent-v*` tag is created.

 ## Supported clients